The House Of Tudor

 In 1562, their marriage was annulled and the Seymours were censured as fornicators for their "carnal copulation" by the Archbishop of Canterbury's commission.
 This rendered the children illegitimate and thus ineligible to succeed to the throne.
 However, they were nevertheless courted as potential heirs to the Crown.

 After the birth of her second child in 1563, the Queen ordered Catherine's permanent separation from her husband and younger son.
-Edward Seymour and the couple's elder son Edward sent under house arrest to Hanworth, while the depressed Catherine and the baby Thomas went to her uncle John Grey's home of Pirgo in Essex.
+The couple's elder son Edward was sent under house arrest to Hanworth, while the depressed Catherine and the baby Thomas went to her uncle John Grey's home of Pirgo in Essex.
 Both were still to be treated as prisoners and were forbidden to have any written contact with each other.
 The deeply repentant Catherine was, according to her uncle, 'a penitent and sorrowful woman for the Queen's displeasure.', he went onto to write of her 'I never came to her, but I found her weeping or else saw by her face she had wept.'
 'She is so fraughted with phlegm by reason of thought, weeping and sitting still that many times she is like to overcome therewith...'

 She stayed at Pirgo until November 1564, when she was committed to the charge of Sir William Petre. she was in his custody for two years and probably lived at Ingatestone Hall.
 Later she was removed to Sir John Wentworth's (a kinsman of Petre's first wife) at Gosfield Hall, and after seventeen months' confinement there was taken to Cockfield Hall at Yoxford in Suffolk, by this time, Catherine was gravely ill with tuberculosis.
 Royal physicians were sent for but they could do nothing.
 Catherine's last thoughts were of her husband.
 She wrote to the Queen, pleading for forgiveness and a pardon for Edward Seymour.
 Her last letter to Edward declared her love for him.